zjkal/mysql-helper/README_EN.md

 //Import the database and automatically replace the table prefix
 $mysql->importSqlFile('test.sql', 'wp_');

+//Enter the database, and if the table already exists, delete it first
+$mysql->importSqlFile('test.sql', 'wp_', true);
 ```

 ## 📃Changelog

+> v1.0.9 December 5, 2024
+> * Added parameters for data import to set whether to delete existing tables

 > v1.0.8 November 23, 2024
 > * Fixed the bug that the ignore statement was repeatedly replaced when importing a table